Electric Car Battery Cover & EV Warranty Protection | Kia UK

 How long do electric car batteries last?

-EV batteries are manufactured to outlast the cars they power, and most electric car batteries generally have a lifespan of upwards of 10 years (or 100,000 miles).
-A hybrid car battery lifespan tends to be about the same.
+EV batteries are manufactured to outlast the cars they power.
+Most electric car batteries generally have a lifespan of upwards of 10 years (or 100,000 miles) with the length of a hybrid car battery tending to be about the same.

-Electric car batteries are one of the key components, alongside the electric motor, which enable emission-free driving for electric cars.
+Electric car batteries are among the key components, alongside the electric motor, which enables cleaner driving for electric cars.
 The job of an EV battery is to store energy and deliver it to the electric motor to power the vehicle in the absence of a combustion engine.

-EV batteries operate by a range – a distance the car can travel before the battery runs out of charge.
+EV batteries work based on their range – the distance the car can travel before the battery runs out of charge.
 When (or, ideally, before) this happens, they require recharging.
-Pure EVs and PHEVs use plug-in charging, whereas hybrid cars can charge themselves either as you drive using the combustion engine or through regenerative braking.
+Pure EVs and PHEVs use plug-in charging, whereas hybrid cars can recharge themselves either as you drive using the combustion engine or through regenerative braking.

-If the battery isn’t functioning at its full capacity, its range will start to decrease, requiring the driver to recharge it more frequently.
+If the battery does not function at its full capacity, its range will start to decrease, requiring the driver to recharge it more frequently.
 Without a car warranty, EV batteries are very expensive to repair or replace, so having battery coverage for long enough to cover most of a battery’s lifespan is imperative.
+The cost of replacing the battery in an EV can become a major concern if you're unprepared.

 Kia EV9 concept -

 Want to get the most out of your EV?
-Find out how you can how to increase the range of your electric car with Kia.
+Find out how you can improve the range of your electric car with Kia.

 Looking for your next Kia car?
-Find out how you can buy at home with Kia.
+Find out how you can shop from home with Kia.

 Kia EV9 concept -